MAUNA LANI RESORT ASSOCIATION: "Property Owners preserving the quality and integrity of the Common Areas"

 As outlined in the MLRA Declaration of Covenants & Restrictions (the "MLRA DC&R") that encumbers all properties within MLRA's master plan area and "runs with the land", all property owners at Mauna Lani automatically become members of the MLRA upon acquiring ownership of property annexed to the MLRA and are obligated to contribute monthly maintenance fee assessments.
 The Association’s primary responsibility is the maintenance and security of the Common Areas within the master-planned areas of the resort.
 That means keeping them in good working order, and making sure there are funds to do so -- all to ensure property values at Mauna Lani are maintained.

-A five-member board governs this Hawaii non-profit association.
+A five-member board governs this Hawaii non-profit corporation.

 - Two (2) Residential Representative members are elected solely by the vote of Residential Owners (as defined in the MLRA DC&R).